-The Phytosanitary Certificate (PSC) is an official document required for exporting/re-exporting plants, plant products or other regulated articles.
+The Phytosanitary Certificate (PSC) is an official document required for exporting/re-exporting plants, plant products, or other regulated articles.
 PSC is issued to indicate that the consignments meet specified Phytosanitary import requirements of importing countries.
-The Ministry of Agriculture and Farmer Welfare, Government of India issues PSC, following the guidelines of the International Plant Protection Convention (IPPC).
+The Ministry of Agriculture and Farmer Welfare, Government of India, gives PSC following the guidelines of the International Plant Protection Convention (IPPC).

-Know more about the How to Start an Export Business
+Know more about How to Start an Export Business

 Purpose of Phytosanitary Certificate for Export

 The purpose of the Phytosanitary certificate for export is explained in detail below: